pranshubadhani/pranshubadhani/README.md

-# Hi there, I'm Pranshu Bhadhani! 👋
+# Hi there, I'm Pranshu Badhani! 👋

 I'm passionate about coding and creating innovative solutions.
 Here's a bit about me: